LouisonF/MANA/README.md

 ### Installing the package

+If needed, install poetry (package and dependances management):

+<code>pip install poetry</code>

-From the root directory of the MANA repository, enter the following command:
+Then, from the root directory of the MANA repository, enter the following command:

 <code>pip install .</code>